Our latest Conservation Area Audit covering Egham Hythe has been launched, and will run until 23 April. Have your say.

 Conservation Area Appraisals

 The Council's consultants have now produced a draft Conservation Area appraisal for Egham Town Centre, which proposes that some areas are removed from the Conservation Area and some areas are added in to the Conservation Area.
 The consultants also make recommendations for the continued protection and enhancement of the Conservation Area, which are summarised here:.
-The draft appraisal can be viewed here: and a hard copy is also located in the Civic Centre reception area.
-A consultation on the draft Conservation Area is now taking place from Thursday 8th November 2018 until Wednesday 2 January 2019, 5pm.
+The draft appraisal can be viewed here: and a hard copy is also located in the Civic Centre reception area and Egham Library.
+A consultation on the draft Conservation Area took place between Thursday 8th November 2018 and Wednesday 2nd January 2019 and the Consultation Area Appraisal will go before Planning Committee in the spring before it is adopted.

 Conservation Area Appraisals